find-up

 Parameter name

 The name of the file or directory to find.
-Can be multiple.
+Can be an array of names to search for multiple files.

 Returns